Joolace/LeafLentor/README.md

 ## FAQs

-### What is Leaflet Elementor Widget?
+### What is LeafLentor Widget?
-Leaflet Elementor integrates Leaflet maps seamlessly with Elementor, enabling easy creation and embedding of interactive maps in WordPress.
+LeafLentor integrates Leaflet maps seamlessly with Elementor, enabling easy creation and embedding of interactive maps in WordPress.

-### Why should I use Leaflet Elementor Widget?
+### Why should I use LeafLentor Widget?
 - **Ease of Use:** No coding required; intuitive interface for adding markers, custom icons, and popups.
 - **Customization:** Adapt map styles to match your website's aesthetic.
 - **Flexibility:** Leverages Leaflet's lightweight yet powerful mapping capabilities.
 - **Integration:** Works seamlessly within Elementor for streamlined map creation.

-### What features does Leaflet Elementor offer?
+### What features does LeafLentor offer?
 - **Map Types:** Choose from various providers (OpenStreetMap, Mapbox).
 - **Markers:** Add markers with custom icons and informative popups.
 - **GeoJSON:** Integrate external geographic data seamlessly.
 - **Controls:** Include zoom, layer switching, and interactive elements.
 - **Responsive Design:** Maps adapt beautifully across devices.

-### How do I get started with Leaflet Elementor?
+### How do I get started with LeafLentor?
 - **Install:** Download and install from WordPress repository or manually upload.
 - **Activate:** Activate within WordPress dashboard.
-- **Create a Map:** Use Leaflet Elementor widget in Elementor to design maps.
+- **Create a Map:** Use LeafLentor widget in Elementor to design maps.
 - **Customize:** Adjust settings, add markers, style to preference.

-### Is Leaflet Elementor free?
+### Is LeafLentor free?
-Yes, Leaflet Elementor is open-source and free to use.
+Yes, LeafLentor is open-source and free to use.

 ### Where can I find support or report issues?
 Visit our GitHub page for support and issue reporting: [https://github.com/Joolace/leaflet-elementor](https://github.com/Joolace/leaflet-elementor)

-### Can I contribute to Leaflet Elementor?
+### Can I contribute to LeafLentor?
 Absolutely!
 Fork the repository on GitHub and submit pull requests for improvements.

 Feel free to suggest any further adjustments or additions to these FAQs!